YeetlePrime/UnofficialClickerHeroesAPI/README.md

 ---
 #### /clans/getGuildInfo.php
+Get the clan info based on uid and passwordHash.
+Does the same thing as /clans/findGuild.php, but with different parameters.
 ```
+uid             uid of the player
+passwordHash    valid passwordHash for uid
 ```

 ---
 #### /clans/getGuildMessages.php
+Get the clan chat from a clan of choice.
+Contains messages with corresponding timestamp and uid.
 ```
+uid             any uid (doesn't have to be valid)
+passwordHash    any passwordHash (doesn't have to be valid)
+guildName       name of the clan
 ```

 ---
 #### /clans/guildMessageMonitor.php
+Get the clan chat from a clan of choice.
+Contains the clan chat as displayed in the game (with names and relative time).
 ```
+guildName       name of the clan
 ```

 ---
 #### /clans/getRaid.php
+Get the raid info for legacy raids.
 ```
+uid             any uid (doesn't have to be valid)
+passwordHash    any passwordHash (doesn't have to be valid)
+timestamp       any timestamp (doesn't have to be valid)
+guildName       name of the clan
 ```

 ---
 #### /clans/getNewRaid.php
+Get the raid info for immortal raids.
 ```
+uid             any uid (doesn't have to be valid)
+passwordHash    any passwordHash (doesn't have to be valid)
+guildName       name of the clan
 ```

 ---
 #### /clans/getNewRaidRewards.php
+PURPOSE NOT KNOWN YET.
 ```
+uid
+passwordHash
+guildName           name of the clan
+lastRaidChecked
+lastBonusChecked
 ```

 ---
 #### /clans/getTitanHealth.php
+Get the damage numbers on todays legacy raid.
 ```
+uid             any uid (doesn't have to be valid)
+passwordHash    any passwordHash (doesn't have to be valid)
+timestamp       any timestamp (doesn't have to be valid)
+guildName       name of the clan
 ```

 ---
 #### /clans/requestBonusFight.php
+Initiate bonus immortal raid.
+Can only be done once daily after the regular immortal raid.
 ```
+uid             any uid (doesn't have to be valid)
+passwordHash    any passwordHash (doens't have to be valid)
+guildName       name of the clan
 ```

 ---
 #### /clans/requestNewRaidLock.php
+Lock or unlock the immortal raid level.
 ```
+uid             uid of the clan leader
+passwordHash    valid passwordHash for uid
+isLocked        leave it empty for unlocking, anything else for locking
 ```

 ---